|

 - Questions: What is the likely diagnosis?
 How would you confirm it?
 What is the immediate management?

 - Discussion Points (Viva): This classic presentation points towards bilateral choanal atresia.
 Confirmation involves attempting to pass a small feeding tube (e.g., 6 Fr) through each nostril, which will meet resistance.
-Nasal endoscopy or CT scan with contrast (showing bony or membranous obstruction) can definitively diagnose it.
+Nasal endoscopy or a CT scan with contrast (showing bony or membranous obstruction) can definitively diagnose it.
 Immediate management for severe distress includes inserting an oral airway (McGill catheter) to secure breathing, as newborns are obligate nasal breathers.
 Definitive management is surgical correction.
 Examiners may ask about unilateral choanal atresia presentation (less severe, often presents later), and complications of untreated choanal atresia.

 - Scenario: A 45-year-old male complains of a persistent foul smell that no one else can detect.
 He describes food tasting “off” and generally unpleasant.
 He denies any recent cold or nasal discharge but had a head injury about 6 months ago.